See all

 This guided tour takes visitors through the state-of-the-art workshop and the newly refurbished Costume Centre and workrooms, offering a rare opportunity to see firsthand the intricate work that goes into creating world-class performances.

-The meeting point for this tour begins outside The Barns, just a short walk from the main central car park.
+The meeting point for this tour begins at The Barns, just a short walk from the car park.
+The Barns are situated next to the main site office and across from the Walled Garden.
 Signage from the car park will guide you directly to the meeting point.

-• There are no café facilities on site, but visitors are welcome to bring their own food and drink to enjoy in our waiting areas.
-Please note that food and drink are not permitted during the tour.
+• Visitors are welcome to bring their own food and drink to enjoy in our waiting areas.
+We kindly remind guests that food and drink are not permitted during the tour.

 • Children aged 14 and under must be accompanied by an adult.
 Children under the age of five are not allowed on our tours, this includes babies and children in pushchairs.